-With an oral examination and x-rays of the mouth, Dr. Tendler and Dr. Shapiro can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
+With an oral examination and x-rays of the mouth, Dr. Tendler, Dr. Shapiro and Dr. Theiss can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.

 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Drs.
-Tendler and Shapiro have the training, license, and experience to provide various types of anesthesia for patients to select the best alternative.
+Tendler, Shapiro and Theiss have the training, license, and experience to provide various types of anesthesia for patients to select the best alternative.